Acupuncture for tinnitus

 - Increases local microcirculation, which aids dispersal of swelling

 In cases of chronic tinnitus, a combination of Chinese herbs and acupuncture treatment would provide better results.
+Double blind clinical trials have proven the effectiveness of acupuncture in perception of sound and a significant effect in reducing tinnitus.

 Download my tinnitus factsheet.